 Jacob: Since we do a lot of service inspections, I use basic hand tools like wrenches and ratchets to pull the filters off and put new ones on.
 I use a power-program multimeter for troubleshooting a lot if you’ve got electrical issues.
 I use more electric tools than air tools.
 All of my electric tools are battery operated, so I do use the inverter on the truck to keep the battery charged.

 Ashley: I rely on the electrical power and the air.
 I use the air compressor for large impact wrenches.
-I also do a lot of cleaning with the air compressor, cleaning out radiators that are clogged and blowing dirt off machines.
-I have to jump a lot of dead batteries.
+I clean a lot with the air compressor, clogged radiators and blowing dirt off machines, and I jump a lot of dead batteries.
 If I’m changing out cutting edges on buckets or pulling out transmissions or radiators, I use the crane.
 The crane on the truck could pick up about 12,000 pounds, so I use it for small and big jobs.

 What are the biggest challenges for you on the jobsite or things that keep you from getting your job done efficiently?